apache/airflow/docs/best-practices.rst

 --------------

 Airflow comes bundles with a default airflow.cfg configuration file.
-You should environment variables for configurations that change across deployments e.g. metadata DB, password.
+You should use environment variables for configurations that change across deployments e.g. metadata DB, password.
 You can do it using the format ``$AIRFLOW__{SECTION}__{KEY}``

 .. code::